-Funding Barriers
+Funding Barriers:

-The OECD DAC Network on Gender Equality (GENDERNET) in June 2016 noted that only a very small proportion of ODA for women's economic empowerment is directed to the energy and transport/storage sectors (9 per cent and 11 per cent respectively).
-(OECD DAC Network on Gender Equality (GENDERNET) 2016)

-A recent study by SEforALL points out that while a wide range of activities, including advocacy, research, capacity-building, training, networking, and convening, have been funded, there is a need to step up investment and private-sector engagement.
-Recent data collected through desk research and structured interviews on 174 programmes showed that just 12 per cent of organizations are focused on moving capital into sustainable energy solutions that address gender and social inclusion.
-Grants need to be increased in amount and tenor to respond to the most frequently cited barrier-lack of access to multi-year funding -and used to leverage more and varied types of sustained funding, including commercial investments.
-More methodical inclusion of women-centred funds into existing sustainable energy financing vehicles is a key need, recognizing that there are both rights-based and efficiency-based arguments for doing so.
+The OECD DAC Network on Gender Equality (GENDERNET) in June 2016 noted that only a very small proportion of ODA for women's economic empowerment is directed to the energy and transport/storage sectors (9 and 11 percent respectively).
+A recent study by SEforALL points out that while a wide range of activities, including advocacy, research, capacity building, training, networking, and convening, have been funded, there is a need to step up investment and private-sector engagement.
+Recent data collected through desk research and structured interviews on 174 programs showed that just 12 percent of organizations are focused on moving capital into sustainable energy solutions that address gender and social inclusion.
+Grants need to be increased in amount and tenor to respond to the most frequently cited barrier of a lack of "access to multi-year funding" and used to leverage more and varied types of sustained funding, including commercial investments.
+More methodical inclusion of women-centered funds into existing sustainable energy financing vehicles is a key need, recognizing that there are both rights-based and efficiency-based arguments for doing so (SEforALL 2017a).
 Availability of financing also remains a primary bottleneck for women energy entrepreneurs.
-(SEforALL, 2017a)

-Women's representation in the energy sector A cross-country comparison of women's representation in national parliaments showed that globally only 19 per cent of parliamentary seats were occupied by women in 2015.
-(SEforALL, 2017a) Moreover, women's labour force participation has not seen significant improvements since 2000, with the global average being two women for every three men.
-In 2016, women still represented just 40 per cent of the global labour force and 23 per cent of national decision makers (SEforAll, 2017a).
+Women's representation in energy sector: A cross-country comparison of women's representation in national parliaments shows that globally, only 19 percent of parliamentary seats were occupied by women in 2015.
+Moreover, women's labour force participation has not seen significant improvements since 2000, with the global average being 2 women for every 3 men.
+In 2016, women still represented just 40 percent of the global labour force and 23 percent of national decision-makers (SEforAll 2017a).
 In ministries of energy, women are overrepresented in administrative positions, men in managerial and technical areas.
-The main factors encouraging gender policies that promote women's representation in the energy sector are national regulatory frameworks with clear objectives on gender, corporate social responsibility policies, gender awareness within the utility and utilities' demand for labour and specific skills (World Bank ESMAP, 2018).
+The main factors encouraging gender policies that promote women's representation in the energy sector are national regulatory frameworks with clear objectives on gender, CSR policies, gender awareness within the utility, and utilities' demand for labour and specific skills (World Bank ESMAP 2018).

+Gender equality has not increased significantly on the global average, thus hindering women's empowerment in the energy sector.
 The gender and energy sector is specifically challenged by the lack of women in technical fields, limiting their participation in energy companies and their involvement as entrepreneurs, outside of the retail segment of the value chain.
 Women's familiarity with new technologies is also usually lower than men's, particularly in rural settings.
-Women's groups that can benefit from access to energy for productive use may not know what technologies are available to them or may not have the technical skills to use the devices (SEforALL, 2017a).
+Women's groups that can benefit from access to energy for productive use may not know what technologies are available to them or may not have the technical skills to use the devices (SEforALL 2017a).